 LOWER CAPE

 If you can’t be in two places at once, you will have to make a tough choice between the hometown parades in Chatham and Orleans.
-Either is sweetly nostalgic - Chatham's seaside theme is "Chatham: It's a Shore Thiing" - and both towns offer a host of special events around the holiday.
-In Chatham, the first band concert of the season kicks off Friday, June 28th at 8 pm; in Orleans, fireworks over Rock Harbor begin Tuesday, July 2 at dusk.
-To catch tomorrow’s stars earning their stripes, the Cape Cod Baseball League’s Harwich Mariners take on the Brewster Whitecaps at 5 pm on July 4th at Harwich's Whitehouse Field.
-And Gloriæ Dei Cantores presents a "Let Freedom Ring" Concert on Tuesday, July 2 at 6 pm at the Church of the Transfiguration in Orleans, celebrating the sacred sounds of America with music that has lofted through rafters across the country since its founding.
+Either is sweetly nostalgic - Chatham's seaside theme is "Seasons of Chatham" - and both towns offer a host of special events around the holiday.
+In Chatham, the first band concert of the season kicks off Friday, July 3rd at 8 pm.
+In Orleans, fireworks over Rock Harbor begin Thursday, July 2 at dusk.
+To catch tomorrow’s stars earning their stripes, the Cape Cod Baseball League’s Harwich Mariners take on the Brewster Whitecaps at 5 pm on July 4th at Whitehouse Field in Harwich.
+And Gloriæ Dei Cantores presents a "Let Freedom Ring" Concert on Thursday, July 2 at 6 pm at the Church of the Transfiguration in Orleans, celebrating the sacred sounds of America with patriotic music that has lofted through rafters across the country since its founding.

 Yarmouth Sculpture